 A cancer diagnosis changes everything.
 I was diagnosed with stage 2 breast cancer a month after attending my 10-year high school reunion.
 I was 28 years old.
 My friends and I were all in different stages of our lives.
+But we weren’t thinking about breast cancer stages.
 Some were starting out in their careers, some were getting married, others were starting businesses.

 I was proud of them.
 I was proud of us.